© 2017 Bessemer Venture Partners

 All Rights Reserved

 LifeLock, Inc. is an industry leader in identity theft protection.
 The company has been relentlessly protecting its members’ identities by providing consumers with the tools and confidence they need to help protect themselves from identity theft and to manage their credit.
-Lifelock went public in October 2012 (NYSE: LOCK).
+Lifelock went public in October 2012 (NYSE: LOCK) and was acquired by Symantec in 2017.

 Twitch is the world’s leading social video platform and community for gamers.
 In 2014, Twitch was sold to Amazon for ~$1 billion.
 (NASDAQ: AMZN)